cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 ---

 I went back to using Windows lately in my current job.
-But let's be honest: Windows is a pain for me as a developer.[^1] Anyway, I've to deal with it to keep my job.
+But let's be honest, I don't enjoy the change.[^1] Anyway, I've to deal with it to do my job right.
-One of the things that I miss the most from my previous setup is my nice [Terminal customizations](../blog/my-ultimate-terminal-customizations-for-macos.html) available in macOS.
+One of the things that I miss the most from my previous setup is my nice [macOS terminal customizations](../blog/my-ultimate-terminal-customizations-for-macos.html).
 To my knowledge, the Windows native terminal is far behind compared to its Unix counterparts.
 However, with some tweaks and extra tools, I manage to tweak the horrendous `C:\WINDOWS\system32\CMD` into something nicer in terms of customization and functionality.
 In this blog post, I describe the tools I use to resemble my macOS terminal customizations on Windows.
 This includes the fonts that I chose for the Windows Terminal app, an enhanced PowerShell, and the installation of third-party tools like Oh My Posh.
 I've found that these small improvements make me significantly ~~less sad~~ happier when using Windows.
-I must say, to me, it's not only about functionalities, good aesthetics and a great user experience go hand in hand with a certain pleasure that boosts my productivity!
+I must say, to me, it's not only about functionalities, good aesthetics and a great user experience go hand in hand with a certain kind of pleasure that boosts my productivity!

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-10-13/bill-gates-drinks-faeces-water-ascii-art.png alt: "ASCII art displayed on my Windows' terminal" %}
   <figcaption class="stroke">
-    &#169; Turning poop into something drinkable <a href="https://www.gatesnotes.com/Omniprocessor-From-Poop-to-Potable">is doable</a>, ask Bill Gates!
+    &#169; Turning poop into something drinkable <a href="https://www.gatesnotes.com/Omniprocessor-From-Poop-to-Potable">is doable</a>, ask Bill Gates if any doubt!
 ASCII art displayed on my Windows' terminal.
 Try it installing <a href="https://github.com/TheZoraiz/ascii-image-converter">ascii-image-converter</a> and executing the command: <strong>ascii-image-converter --braille --dither https://tinyurl.com/55p7d8vf</strong>.
   </figcaption>
 </figure>